Thriving in Community

 5-Week Online Course | Starts October 8

 Do you want to live in an intentional community?
 Life in an ecovillage, cohousing, shared house or other coliving situation can be extremely rewarding.
-And it can also be challenging at times, especially if you don’t know how to navigate the social, emotional, and relational aspects of life in cooperative culture.
+And it can also be challenging at times, especially if you don’t know how to navigate cooperative culture.
 During this 5-week online course, long-time communitarian Lee Warren will guide you through the skills you’ll need so that you can thrive in community.

 Whether living in community or longing for community, negotiating the social, emotional, and relational aspects of collaborative living is complex to master.
 The intra- and inter- personal realms are a source of great joy and fulfillment, as well as a place of confusion and conflict.

 This 5-week online course offers a comprehensive look at how to thrive in cooperative culture using ‘relational resilience’ as a roadmap.
-Discover the best practices and emerging science behind some of the most important skills for success in the relational realms, as well as the troublespots and pitfalls to avoid.
-There will be opportunities for you to set personal goals, build community with fellow participants, and deepen your understanding of conscious relating in all areas of life.
-You’ll gain relational skills that will become invaluable regardless of whether you end up living in an intentional community or not.
+Discover the best practices and emerging science behind some of the most important skills for success in the relational realms, the troublespots and pitfalls to avoid, as well as how intentional communities contribute to personal and cultural healing.
+Participants will have opportunities to set personal goals, build community, and deepen their understanding of conscious relating in all areas of life.
 So what are you waiting for?
 Let’s get ready to thrive in community!

 Key Course Outcomes